Last updated 18 March 2022

 The Body Corporate Act constitutes the owners of the individual lots into a legal entity called the body corporate.
 The body corporate has a range of duties including insuring and maintaining the building.
 It also has powers to impose levies on individual lot owners in order to carry out its functions.

-The Body Corporate and Community Management (Standard Module) Regulation 2008 (Qld) (Body Corporate Regulation) provide for a number of separate modules including the standard module, small schemes module, accommodation module, commercial module and the specified two-lot schemes module.
-The Body Corporate Regulation applicable to each of the separate modules contains by-laws regulating the manner in which the body corporate operates and also set out rules for individual lot owners.
-These rules mainly regulate conduct affecting the enjoyment by other lot owners of their properties.
+The Body Corporate and Community Management Regulations provide for a number of separate modules including the standard module, small schemes module, accommodation module, commercial module and the specified two-lot schemes module.
+The Body Corporate and Community Management Regulations applicable to each of the separate modules contains by-laws regulating the manner in which the body corporate operates and also sets out rules for individual lot owners.
+These rules mainly regulate conduct affecting the enjoyment by lot owners of their properties.

 The body corporate is equipped with power to amend and add to these by-laws.
 As issues of this type can be complicated, expert assistance should be sought to ensure that the correct form of resolution is passed.

-The decision-making procedure for the body corporate is set out in the Body Corporate Act and the relevant Body Corporate Regulation.
+The decision-making procedure for the body corporate is set out in the Body Corporate Act and the relevant Body Corporate and Community Management Regulation.

-Disputes between the body corporate and individual lot owners are resolved using the methods set out in the Act.
-The Commissioner for Body Corporate and Community Management can play a significant role in many of these disputes.
+Disputes between the body corporate and individual lot owners are resolved using the methods set out in the Body Corporate Act.
+The Office of the Commissioner for Body Corporate and Community Management can play a significant role in many of these disputes.